 The above report by Mr. A.P.O.
-Martin is submitted: the report an outstanding one for an officer of Martins experience, he is be commended.
+Martin is submitted: the report is an outstanding one for an officer of Martins experience, he is to be commended.

-The question of Mr. Vanderkuip and his application is a ng and vexed one, going back some two years and involving ficers of the Administration up to Director level and even hinister in Canberra.
+2. The question of Mr. Va lorkuip and his application is a long and v d one, going back some two years and involving officers of the Administration u to Director level and even the Minister in Canberra.

 The D.O.
-Lands is aware of the situation and is dealing with hds on the matter: the investigation was done by a/D.D.C.Fitzer a/D.O.(L) Briggs and forwarded to lands on 7th August, 1970.
+La 3 is aware of the situation and is dealing with Lands o the Latter: the investigation was done by a/D.D.C.Fitzer and a/D.O.(4) Briggs and forwarded to lands on 7th August, 1970.

-It is not unlikely that we will fail to purchase as the ners still want a price of some \$4,000.00.
+It is n unlikely that a will fail to purchase as the owners still want a price of some \$4,000.00.

-Nadeo strip is nearly operational to the 1700 feet mark, reach and approach splays have been cut and considerable inage work completed.
+3. Neoro strip is nearly operational to the 1700 feet mark, approach and approach splays have been cut and considerable urainage work completed.

-The strip will be operational to 1800 feet and adequately ained by the and of the year.
+The strip will be operational to 1800 feet and adequately drained by the end of the year.

-Work is lanned to extend Manumu strip to 2000 feet in the commence on an internal feeder road system.
+Work is planned to extend a cumu strip to 2000 feet in the coming financial year and to commence on an internal feeder road system.

-4. The Mountain Roian has long been neglected but is now receiving attention from our Division and D.A.S.F.
-The area has prential and this can only be realised by developing commications and providing business expertise.

-The economic future of this area is brighter than it ever has been and I hope that staff and finance will be available to enable me to continue the programme currently underway.
+- 4. The Mountain Molar has long beer neglected but is now receiving attention from our Divisior and D.A.S.F.
+The area has potential and that can only be realised by developing communications and providing business expertise. - 5.
+The economic future of this area is brighter than it ever has been and I hape that staff and finance will be available to enable me to continue the programme currently receivay.

-A.K.
-Jackson District Commissioner C.D.
+District Commissioner C.D.